DADvocaCY TEAM bios

 director of communications & DADvisor

-Scott is the proud daddy of two daughters.
-He is also a seasoned writer and public relations agency veteran with more than 30 years experience helping organizations of all sizes reach audiences and tell their stories, credibly and with impact.
+Scott is the proud Dad of two daughters.
+He is also a seasoned writer and public relations agency veteran with 35+ years of experience helping organizations of all sizes tell their stories, credibly and with audience impact.
 Prior to launching his own creative communications consultancy in 2003, he led PR teams with some of the world’s most respected agencies, including Fleishman-Hillard and The Weber Group.

-Scott’s strategic communications talents have been called upon by some of the most recognized brands, including Nike, Dell, Anheuser-Busch, XM Satellite Radio, NASDAQ, American Public University System, Sprint, FEMA, and Southwestern Bell.
+Scott’s strategic communications talents have been called upon by some of the most recognized brands, including Nike, XM Radio, NASDAQ, American Public University, Sprint, FEMA, Procter & Gamble, and Southwestern Bell.
 During his career, he’s developed and managed numerous campaigns supporting the improved quality of life for children and families.
-As an independent consultant, he’s helped launch two other parenting advocacy nonprofits with DCG founder Allan Shedlin.
+As an independent consultant, he’s helped launch three other parenting advocacy nonprofits with DCG founder Allan Shedlin, DADSUnlimited, REEL Fathers, and, most recently, The Daddying Film Festival & Forum (D3F), for which he serves as Associate Director.
 His first book, Beggars or Angels (Oaklight/DTC Press, August 2013), was a ghostwritten memoir for the nonprofit Devotion to Children's founder Rosemary Tran Lauer.

 In addition to his role directing DCG’s overall communications strategy, social media, and other activities, Scott is editor for and a regular contributor to our Daddying blog.
 He was formerly known as "Imperfect Dad" and Head Writer for the Raising Nerd blog, which supported parents in inspiring the next generation of scientists, engineers, and creative problem solvers.

-Scott’s work with DCG, Daddying, and Raising Nerd is the perfect storm allowing him to pursue all his passions at once: being a dad, writer, teacher, and creative Nerd.
-He earned his BA in Communications from Virginia Tech and lives in Arlington, VA, with his two mighty girls and superstar wife Elisabeth.
+Scott’s work with DCG, Daddying, and Raising Nerd is the perfect storm allowing him to pursue all his passions at once: being a Dad, writer, teacher, and creative nerd.
+He earned his BA in Communications from Virginia Tech and lives in the DC suburbs with his two mighty teen girls and rockstar wife Elisabeth.
+Follow him on Instagram and BlueSky!

 Ben Garber